background: true and all

 happened in the background.

-The update_main_session field controls when and whether the agent
+The update-main-session field controls when and whether the agent

 must report:

-| Mode | Behavior | Stop hook |
+| Mode | Behavior | Enforcement |

 |---|---|---|

-on_ping | Report if a ping/embed was sent | Blocks if pinged without reporting |
+on_ping | Report if a ping or embed was sent | Task blocked until reported |

-freely | Reporting is optional | Never blocks |
+freely | Reporting is optional | None |

 Tool restrictions